MicrosoftDocs/xamarin-docs/docs/essentials/text-to-speech.md

 ms.assetid: AEEF03AE-A047-4DF0-B0E8-CC8D9A7B8351
 author: jamesmontemagno
 ms.author: jamont
-ms.date: 05/04/2018
+ms.date: 08/30/2018
 ---

 # Xamarin.Essentials: Text-to-Speech

 ![Pre-release NuGet](~/media/shared/pre-release.png)

-The **TextToSpeech** class enables an application to utilize the built in text-to-speech engines to speak back text from the device and also to query available languages that the engine can support.
+The **TextToSpeech** class enables an application to utilize the built-in text-to-speech engines to speak back text from the device and also to query available languages that the engine can support.

 ## Using Text-to-Speech